Law of Attraction

 Make small choices the way your assumed self would.
 Carry yourself like the person who already has it.
 Identity drives behavior, and behavior quietly reshapes outcomes.

-If you want a structured way to practice this, The Abundance Codex turns these ideas into a 30-day routine you can actually follow.
+If you want a structured way to practice all of this, The Abundance Codex turns it into a 30-day routine you can actually follow.

 Frequently asked questions